Loose fixtures

 Wet room

-A wet room is a waterproofed bathroom with a floor-level shower area, eliminating the need for a shower tray and screen.
+A wet room is a fully waterproof bathroom with an open shower area, eliminating the need for a shower tray or enclosure.

 Read more about wet room →